Proudly brought to you by the City of Greater Geelong and genU.

 These awards also help to promote a fully inclusive community.

-Nominations for the Geelong Awards for People with a Disability 2020 close at 5:00pm on Friday 16 October 2020.
+Nominations for the Geelong Awards for People with a Disability 2020 are now closed.

 Late nominations will not be considered.